+(EDEFDUCESEE 4.0)
-Mr. DENMAN: Is the House to understand that the Government are not delaying matters while the Bill is in progress through the House?

-Mr. PRETYMAN: I cannot go so far as to say that.

-Mr. PRINGLE: Will the Government see that the proved resources of the country in shale oil are exploited thoroughly before any hare-brained schemes are undertaken?
+Mr. DENMAN: Is the House to underistand that the Government are not delaying matters while the Bill is in progress through the House?
+19Mr.
+PRETYMAN: I cannot go so far as to say that more all beints go so far as to say that more all beints go so far as "Mr. PRINGLE: Will the Government "See that the proved resources of the country in Schale of the exploited the rolight before any the blained schemes are undertaken sons of end shows as